 Contact

-As a high-school senior, he was diagnosed with Hodgkin lymphoma and his experiences and the care he received inspired him to pursue a career in oncology to give back and to treat others and he was treated.
-He worked at Cedars-Sinai Medical Center and was an assistant professor at UCLA before joining Mount Sinai Hospital's stem cell transplant program in 2011, rising to associate professor.
-During his 10 years at Mount Sinai, Dr. Steinberg served as the Director of Quality for the transplant program and Transplant Unit Director.
+As a high-school senior, he was diagnosed with Hodgkin lymphoma, and his experiences and the care he received inspired him to pursue a career in oncology to give back and to treat others as he was treated.

-Education of students, residents, fellows, nurse, and colleagues has been an instrumental component to Dr. Steinberg's career.
+Education of students, residents, fellows, nurses, and colleagues has been an instrumental component of Dr. Steinberg's career.
 At WMC/NYMC, he has been involved in many aspects of education.
-Dr. Steinberg first served as the associate program director from 2021-2022 and since 2023 has been the program director for the Hematology-Oncology Fellowship.
-Dr. Steinberg has worked with the fellows on maximizing their learning experience by having opportunity to supervise fellows, residents, and students in clinic and when he has been on service.
+Dr. Steinberg, including working with the fellows on maximizing their learning experience by having the opportunity to supervise fellows, residents, and students in the clinic, and when he has been on service.
 Dr. Steinberg has contributed dozens of formal lectures to nurses, students, and fellows on topics in the field of hematologic malignancies since joining WMC/NYMC.
-What he has most enjoyed is mentoring students and trainees one-on-one through projects and papers.
+He has most enjoyed mentoring students and trainees one-on-one through projects and papers.

 Education